COZMO Ensemble & the COZYMO Learning Group

-WE WELCOME NEW PLAYERS to join the COZMO Ensemble and to participate in COZYMO’s Learning Groups.
+WE WELCOME NEW PLAYERS to join the COZMO Ensemble and to participate in COZYMO’s Learning Group.

-We aim to expand the COZMO Ensemble to a group of 20 to 25 players, and welcome additional mandolin, mandola and mandocello players, guitarists and bass players.
+We aim to expand the COZMO Ensemble and welcome additional mandolin, mandola and mandocello players, guitarists and bass players.
 To play in the Ensemble, you should have fair to good reading skills and playing technique and be able to express the rhythm and mood of the repertoire.
-Participants in the Learning Groups (Beginning and Continuing) may feed into the Ensemble as their skills develop.
+Participants in the Learning Group may feed into the Ensemble as their skills develop.

 HOW TO JOIN COZMO

-Once you have visited COZMO at rehearsal and played with the ensemble (up to three times without obligation) and you decide you’d like to join, click here to apply: COZMO Membership Form.
-Before you do, check out the information below about what we do – the COZMO Ensemble and the COZYMO Learning Groups (links to info sheets are below).
+Once you have visited COZMO at rehearsal and played with the ensemble (up to three times without obligation) and you decide you’d like to join, speak with COZMO’s Musical Director.
+Before you do, check out the information below about what we do.

 WHAT WE DO

-Click here for a one-page info sheet (PDF) about COZMO: Info about COZMO.
-It introduces the COZMO ensemble and what we do.
+COZMO: Click here for a short info sheet (PDF): Info about COZMO – Feb 2024 It introduces the ensemble and what we do.

-Click here for a one-page info sheet (PDF) about COZYMO: Info about COZYMO.
-It introduces the COZYMO Learning Groups and what we do.
+COZYMO: Click here for a short info sheet (PDF): Info about COZYMO – Feb 2024 It introduces the Learning Group and what we do.
 If you would like to participate, contact the Secretary to book, and complete the Participant Registration Form – COZYMO participants.

 COZMO Ensemble